 Pergola Porch Garden

-This area used to be the driveway to the old garage we turned into living space.
+This part of the long front garden used to be the driveway to the old garage we turned into living space.
 The soil was compacted from years under cement, so we had to bring in many truckloads of amendments to create this space.

-Have you noticed the stepping-stone path that winds throughout all the front areas?
+Have you noticed the stepping-stone path that winds throughout all the front garden sections?
 This was a middle-of-the-night "a-ha" moment that served three purposes:

 - It provides access to all the plants more easily.